seqan/seqan/manual/source/Tutorial/InputOutput/VcfIO.rst

 First, the header is copied by means of a :dox:`VcfHeader` object that we will see below.
 Then, the input file is read record by record and written out to standard output.
 The alignment records are read into :dox:`VcfRecord` objects which we will focus on below.

+The output of the example program looks as follows:

+.. includefrags:: demos/tutorial/vcf_io/example1.cpp.stdout

 Assignment 1
 """"""""""""